subodhchhabra/mac-dev-setup/README.md

 With that, Vim will look a lot better next time you open it!

+### Install
+You can optionally install a more recent version of vim.

+    $ brew install vim --override-system-vi

 ## PHP
 OS X, like Linux, ships with [PHP](http://php.net/) already installed.
 However to run PHP apps locally you will have to make a few tweaks.